smcneece/battery-sentinel/README.md

 1. Copy the `addon` folder from this repository to `/addons/battery-sentinel/` on your Home Assistant host.
 2. Go to **Settings > Add-ons > Add-on Store**, click the menu and select **Check for updates**.
 3. Battery Sentinel will appear under **Local add-ons**.
 Click **Install**, then **Start**.

 ---

+## Data & Backups

+Battery Sentinel stores all device metadata (notes, battery types, alert thresholds, last replaced dates) in a single file within the add-on's data directory.
+This file is included in standard Home Assistant full backups — no special steps required.

+---